GiovanniRebaudo/GiovanniRebaudo.github.io/_pages/research.md

 * Second Italian Meeting in Probability and Statistics, 2019.
 Vietri sul Mare, Italy.

 ### Seminars
-* SDS seminar series 2021.
+* SDS Seminar Series 2021.
 Department of Statistics and Data Sciences at the University of Texas at Austin, USA.

 ### Poster presentations